sachinsshetty/revive/README.md

 ##### Execution Steps :
   * To compile code and build docker images
-    * ./gradlew createReviveDockerImages
+    * ./gradlew createAppDockerImages

   * To run the with docker-compose
-    * ./gradlew runReviveDocker
+    * ./gradlew runAppDocker
   * To Run Client and Server separately
     * First build project
       * ./gradlew buildAll